-Minecraft Forge is one of the best ways to manage mods in the blocky, building-based game.
-If you're a typical Minecraft player, you probably have more mods than you know what to do with, tweaking everything from visuals to optimising the way you craft, and interact with your inventory.
+Minecraft Forge is one of the best ways to manage mods in the king of block stacking building games.
+If you're the average Minecraft player, you probably collect mods so fast you end up with a heap of them in the closet, tweaking everything from visuals the way you craft, and of course helping organize your inventory.

-With Minecraft 1.19 (opens in new tab) on the horizon, there's plenty to look forward to.
-But if you're getting antsy waiting for new stuff, mods can spice things up during the meantime.
+With Minecraft 1.20 approaching quickly, there's new blocks from bamboo to bookshelves to look forward to, plus the brand new camel and sniffer mobs.
+But why sit on your hands while you wait?
+Mods can be just the spice you need for the meantime.
 In this guide, I'll explain how to install Minecraft Forge, how to use it, and offer a few great mod recommendations that'll make you never go back to vanilla.

 Minecraft Forge: What does it do?